linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ffmpeg-on-linux/index.md

 To use a stream specifier, append it to the option, separating it with a colon.
 For example, to apply the `ac3` codec to the second audio stream, the stream specifier would be `-codec:a:1 ac3`.
 However, `-codec:a ac3` applies the codec to all audio streams.

-For detailed information on stream specifiers, consult the [*FFmpeg documentation*](https://ffmpeg.org/ffmpeg.html).
+For detailed information on stream specifiers, consult the [FFmpeg Documentation](https://ffmpeg.org/ffmpeg.html#Stream-specifiers-1).

 ## How to Use FFmpeg to Display File Information

 To display technical details about a file, use the `ffmpeg -i` command along with the file name.
 The `-hide_banner` option strips out any details about the FFmpeg application and libraries, and only displays the file information.

 {{< note >}}
-Sample files in various formats are available from the [*File Samples Archive*](https://filesamples.com/categories/video).
+Sample files in various formats are available from the [File Samples Archive](https://filesamples.com/categories/video).
 These short clips are very useful for trying out the various FFmpeg capabilities.
 {{< /note >}}

     ffmpeg -i filename.mov -hide_banner